Call for Funding Applications through the SCCAP Child Mental Health in Action Program

 - The organization/group funded agrees to acknowledge SCCAP funding in marketing and related materials.
 SCCAP will work with the group to identify appropriate strategies.

-- Failure to submit the Program Accountability form at the completion of the project will result in the principal applicant and his/her project being ineligible for funding in the next year’s cycle.
+- If awarded a grant, failure to submit the Program Accountability form at the completion of the project will result in the principal applicant and his/her project being ineligible for funding in the next year’s cycle.
 This form describes the outcomes of your project.

 All submissions will be evaluated according to the following criteria: